Why is vitamin D so important and why are we deficient?

 Many doctors, especially hormone physicians, are suggesting taking 2,000 iu in addition to dietary means.
 I personally use the Life Wise drops and my D level is optimal.
 If I want to use a capsule form instead of liquid I've used these others with success as well.
 I also take it in the presence of foods that contain live bacteria, magnesium and calcium.

 So why are many of us deficient in vitamin D?
 Many of us use too much sunscreen or never spend any time outdoors while also having poor dietary intake.
 We're also wash happy.
 We wash off the needed oils within the skin while relying on the sun to synthesize vitamin D within the skin.
 Darker skinned individuals melanin pigment hinders skin/sun production so it would be wise to improve dietary intake.
-If you are vegan your diet doesn't typically supply a good source, unless you also consume fermented foods, which improve gut vitamin K production for D absorption.
+If you are vegan your diet doesn't typically supply a good source, unless you also consume fermented foods, which improve gut vitamin K production for D absorption then you may be deficient.
 Poor digestive health also restricts the beneficial bacteria needed for vitamin K production and D synthesis.
 Vitamin D is a fat soluble vitamin which means it is stored in our tissue and best absorbed in the presence of fat, especially monounsaturated fats like olive, avocado, and peanut oils.
-Diets lacking vitamin D co-factors; vitamin K, zinc, boron, magnesium, vitamin A, have a tougher time with vitamin D production as well as poor gut micro flora.
+Diets lacking vitamin D co-factors; vitamin K, zinc, boron, magnesium, and vitamin , have a tougher time with vitamin D production as well as poor gut micro flora.